Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 22

-The splendid Baptistery of Pisa, located in Piazza dei Miracoli, is dedicated to St. John the Baptist and is the largest baptistery in Italy and in the world.
-Circular in plan, with strong references to the Holy Sepulchre of Jerusalem, it shows on the outside a first order of blind arches with single lancet windows and four doors aligned with the cardinal points; on the second order a corridor of arched columns, relating to the second phase of the construction work directed by Nicola Pisano
+The splendid Baptistery of Pisa, located in the Piazza dei Miracoli, is dedicated to St. John the Baptist and is the largest baptistery in Italy and the world.
+Circular in plan, with strong references to the Holy Sepulchre in Jerusalem, its exterior features a first tier of blind arches with single-lancet windows and four doors aligned with the cardinal points; the second tier features a corridor of archivolted columns, dating back to the second phase of construction directed by Nicola Pisano.

 1 minute Admission ticket included